diffusioned/minimal-mistakes/_pages/about.md

 ---
 ![Blog Author](/images/Author-Pic-250x250.jpg)

-diffusioned: *adj.*, the state of mind one experiences after spending *way* too much time reading and thinking about diffusion processes.
+**"diffusioned"**: *adj.*, the state of mind one experiences after spending *way* too much time reading and thinking about diffusion processes.

 ## About Me ##